Thanksgiving Day online sales jump as discounts motivate holiday shoppers

 Online spending on Thanksgiving Day jumped 5.5% compared to a year ago, according to Adobe Analytics, a reflection of holiday shoppers who are buying more of their gifts online and responding to discounts.

 E-commerce sales totaled $5.6 billion on the holiday.
-That's nearly twice as much as the $2.87 billion that consumers spent on Thanksgiving in 2017, according to the company's analysis.
+That's nearly twice as much as the $2.87 billion consumers spent on Thanksgiving Day in 2017, according to the company's analysis.

 For Black Friday, online spending is expected to climb even higher and bring in an expected $9.6 billion, up 5.7% year over year.